baleada/docs/src/prose/features/index.md

 ## Installation
 :::

-Baleada Features might someday have separate packages for multiple different reactivity and component frameworks, but right now, only the [Vue 3](https://v3.vuejs.org) implementation is available:
+Right now, Baleada Features is only implemented in [Vue 3](https://v3.vuejs.org):

 :::
 ```bash